Sriram-PR/PIM-Matrix-Multiplication-Compiler/README.md

 # PIM Matrix Multiplication Compiler

-A specialized compiler for transforming C/C++ matrix multiplication code into optimized instructions for Processing-in-Memory (PIM) architectures.
+A specialized compiler for transforming C++ matrix multiplication code into the 24-bit instruction format specified by Connolly et al.'s Processing-in-Memory (PIM) architecture.
+This project was developed for a hackathon that required implementing this specific instruction set architecture (ISA).

 ## Overview

-The PIM Matrix Multiplication Compiler analyzes matrix multiplication algorithms in C/C++ source code and generates low-level instruction sequences for execution on Processing-in-Memory hardware.
-This approach moves computation closer to where data is stored, reducing the memory bottleneck in matrix operations and enabling more efficient parallel computation.
+This compiler translates matrix multiplication algorithms in C++ source code into optimized instruction sequences for execution on a Processing-in-Memory hardware architecture.
+The implementation generates instructions following the ISA format described in the paper "Flexible Instruction Set Architecture for Programmable Look-up Table based Processing-in-Memory" (Connolly et al., 2021), which is included in this repository.

+The project specifically targets the 24-bit instruction format with operation codes (NoOp, PROG, EXE, END) in bits 18-17, core pointer in bits 16-11, read/write flags, and 9-bit address field.
+While the paper describes a microcoded Controller/Sequencer design with ~120-bit control words, this compiler focuses on generating the appropriate instruction sequences that would be consumed by such a controller.

 ## Key Features